amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 * `"fetching_id_started"` calls `fetchingIdStartedEvent`
 * `"fetching_id_finished"` calls `fetchingIdFinishedEvent`

-Also, let us note that all three functions coincide on two things: the last argument and the return value.
+All three functions coincide on two things: the last argument and the return value.

-What if instead of passing a type with information that has to be decoded into which function to call we would have a way to pass directly the _actual_ action to call?
+What if, instead of passing a type with information that has to be decoded into __which function to call_ we would have a way to pass directly the _actual_ action to call?

-First, let us use `curry` for each of the event functions:
+First, let us use `curry` in some of the event functions:

 ```js
 const changeStudentEvent = R.curry((fieldName, value, oldState) => .... )